 - Change the blower filter.
 It is best to change the filter twice a year, usually before summer and before winter starts is a good reminder.
 You will want a clean filter to trap dust and mold from the home.

 - If your unit isn’t cooling properly, you may need Freon added, due to a leak in the coolant line.
 This part must be done by a professional.
 Handling Freon requires a license and is dangerous if not handled properly.
 Find locals in your area that can help with Freon re-charging.

 - Turn the unit back on.
 You are now set up with a clean unit ready to cool your home for the summer.

 Basic maintenance is required for everything, especially items with motors and condensers!
-Use the tips above to make sure your air conditioner works are maximum efficiency.
+Use these tips for air conditioner maintenance to make sure your air conditioner works are maximum efficiency.

 Thank you so much for reading Mobile Home Living!